 Are You Legally Using Images in Presentation Slides?

-How much attention are you paying to copyright law when you create slides for a presentation?
-We usually focus on the non-legal parts of the presentation such as its content and including images to enhance our speaking points.
-Copyright law considerations should be an equal component when preparing slides for a presentation.
+How much attention do you pay to copyright law when you create slides for a presentation?
+While it’s important to focus on the non-legal aspects of the presentation such as content and images to enhance speaking points, it’s just as important to consider copyright issues.
+Here are some tips to get you started:

-As with most copyright issues, the matter of legally using images in presentation slides is nuanced, and the answer to many questions is often “it depends” or “maybe” or “let’s examine your particular circumstances.”
-Understanding copyright issues will help you legally use images in your presentation slides.
+As with most copyright issues, the matter of legally using images in presentation slides is nuanced.
+The answer to many questions is often “it depends” or “maybe” or “let’s examine your particular circumstances.”
+Understanding copyright issues will help ensure you’re legally using images in presentation slides.

 First Ask Yourself: Are the Images Protected by Copyright?

-When you find an image online or elsewhere, assume that it is protected by copyright.
+When you find an image online or elsewhere, assume it’s protected by copyright.
 Once you identify the image you want to use, start thinking about its copyright status and whether you need permission to use it.

 You may also like our article Sharing and Republishing Content.

-There are a number of ways to legally use images in presentation slides while complying with copyright law without directly clearing copyright permissions from the copyright owner of the image.
+There are a number of ways of legally using images in presentation slides that don’t require you to clear copyright permissions with the images’ copyright holders.

-- Use a Stock Photo Agency — Your organization may have an account with a stock photo agency where you can find images that suit your purpose.
-These images can only legally be used with the parameters of the agency’s license.
-You must follow the terms and conditions of the agency agreement to legally use licensed images in your presentation.
-For example, read the iStock Content License Agreement to become familiar with stock photo agency licenses.
+Your organization may have an account with a stock photo agency where you can find images that suit your purpose.
+You must follow the terms and conditions of the agency’s license agreement to legally use these images in your presentation.
+Familiarize yourself with the license your stock photo agency uses (e.g., see the iStock Content License Agreement).

-If you have permission to include a photograph in a management training session at your company’s headquarters in Baltimore it doesn’t mean you can use that photo in a public presentation being made across North America.
+If you already have permission to include a photograph in a management training session at your company’s headquarters in Baltimore, it doesn’t mean you can use that photo in a public presentation being made across North America.
 Know the terms of licenses and assignments (i.e., permissions).
-If they don’t apply to the current situation, either seek additional permission or use an alternative.
+If they don’t apply to the current situation, either seek additional permission or use an alternative image.

-Even if you have permission from the copyright owner, you may need specific permission to re-color images or change black and white images to color, crop them, or otherwise manipulate them.
+Even if you have permission from the copyright owner, you may need specific permission to re-color, make black and white or color, crop or otherwise manipulate images.
 Standard stock photo agency licenses, for example, may not allow these additional uses without further permission.

 Does Fair Use or Fair Dealing Apply to Using Images in Presentation Slides?

-Fair use or fair dealing may apply to your use of content.
+Fair use or fair dealing may apply to your use of images in your presentation.
 These provisions may permit you to reproduce a work without permission in some situations.
-You’ll have to apply the fair use or fair dealing conditions to your particular situation to determine if it falls within these statutory provisions.
+You’ll have to apply the fair use or fair dealing criteria to your particular situation to determine if it falls within these statutory provisions.

 Fair use and fair dealing are not without risk.
 The only way to know for certain if your fair use or dealing assessment is correct is in a court of law.
-It is wise to know your organization’s risk tolerance for an inaccurate fair use or fair dealing determination.
-It is advisable to consult internal policy, a copyright specialist, and/or your legal counsel on these matters.
+It’s wise to know your organization’s risk tolerance for an inaccurate fair use or fair dealing determination.
+It’s also advisable to consult internal policy, a copyright specialist, and/or your legal counsel on these matters.